Musannaf Abd al-Razzaq

-The Musannaf of Abd al-Razzaq al-Sanʿani (مصنف عبد الرزاق الصنعاني) is an early hadith collection compiled by the eighth-century Yemeni scholar ʽAbd al-Razzaq al-Sanʽani.
+Musannaf Abd al-Razzaq al-Sanʿani (مصنف عبد الرزاق الصنعاني) is an early hadith collection compiled by the Yemeni hadith scholar ʽAbd al-Razzaq al-Sanʽani (744–827).
 As a collection of the musannaf genre, it contains over 18,000 traditions arranged in topical order.

 History

 Compilation

 Abd al-Razzaq al-Sanʿani likely compiled the musannaf in the second half of the second Hijri century after studying under Ma'mar ibn Rashid, Ibn Jurayj and Sufyan al-Thawri during their respective visits to Yemen.
 In a sample of 3,810 traditions analysed by Harald Motzki, the majority were largely transmitted from the three.
 As these three had compiled their own individual written hadith collections, al-Sanʿani's musannaf is considered to be a collation of older works.
 There are also relatively small numbers of traditions from Sufyan ibn ʽUyaynah, Abu Hanifa and Malik ibn Anas, among many others.

 Textual history and reconstruction

 The musannaf was considered lost until its manuscripts were rediscovered, edited and published by Habib al-Rahman al-'Azmi in 1972.
 The extant work is compiled from manuscripts hailing from different paths of transmission (riwayāt), although approximately 90% of the material can be traced back to a transmitter named Ishaq ibn Ibrahim al-Dabari.
 Ishaq likely received the musannaf in written form from his father, a student of Abd al-Razzaq, but ostensibly omitted him from the riwaya as he was awarded an ijazah directly from Abd al-Razzaq after attending his lectures as a child.
 Abd al-Razzaq included his recension of Ma'mar ibn Rashid's Book of Expeditions (كتاب المغازي) in the musannaf, which has been reconstructed using a partial manuscript in Ishaqs riwaya dated to 747.